-California Pavement Maintenance Company is your one-stop-shop for ADA compliance work.
+California Pavement Maintenance Company (CPM) is your one-stop-shop for ADA compliance work.
 We can handle all parking lot and path-of-travel issues.

 Our Estimators will work with you to develop a plan to identify and correct accessibility issues on your property.

 Watch us on YouTube

 Like our Facebook Page

 An ADA lawsuit?
 On your brand new commercial building?
 But, you say, the builder followed the architect’s plans, the city signed off on them and the layout meets the Building Code!
 Certainly we comply, how can I be sued?

 This is the heart of the legal mess.
 There can be significant differences between building codes and ADA requirements.
 Architects, building inspectors and other officials review and sign off on plans using the International Building Code (IBC) and its technical standards, ANSI.
 Design professionals, builders and owners may thus all believe a project is compliant.
 In reality, that assumption often leads to ADA issues that can result in a federal lawsuit, even on a brand new facility, for a civil rights violation!

 Civil Rights Law – A bigger problem than having two different standards is the court setting: If you are sued, it will most likely be in Federal Court for a civil rights violation, not a mere civil code violation.
 Nuisance suits may also file additional claims under other statutes.
 California enacted the Unruh Act which also prohibits businesses from discriminating against individuals with disabilities.
 Typical lawsuits will include the Federal ADA as well as violations of the Unruh Act.
 Why?

 The Unruh Act makes the ADA lawsuit more dangerous.
 A business which violates the Unruh Act is liable for any actual damages at a minimum of $4000.
 ADA plaintiffs usually argue they are entitled to $4000 for each violation so if you have three violations, that is $12,000.